Libs, NDP reach deal, likely averting election

-OTTAWA — The minority Liberal government has reached a deal with the New Democrats over legislation to support workers during the COVID-19 pandemic, likely securing the support needed to remain in power.
+OTTAWA — The minority Liberal government has reached a deal with the New Democrats over legislation to support workers during the COVID-19 pandemic, securing the backing needed to survive a confidence vote on the throne speech.

+NDP Leader Jagmeet Singh said Friday the agreement now includes widening workers' access to sick-leave benefits during the pandemic.
+A component announced Thursday raises the floor on federal benefits for people left jobless by COVID-19 to $500 a week from the Liberals' planned $400.

+"I've always said my goal has been to find a way to fight for people, to get help and deliver that help to people and I'm really happy that we were able to achieve that," Singh said Friday at a news conference on Parliament Hill.

 "We are entering the second wave and millions of Canadians are still struggling to make ends meet," government House leader Pablo Rodriguez said Friday on Twitter.